hud-evals/data-science-template/README.md

-# Agent Evaluation Framework Template
+# Data Science Agent Evaluation Framework

 ## Overview

-This is a template framework for creating and evaluating AI agent tasks.
+This is a framework for creating and evaluating AI agent tasks focused on data science problems.
 It provides a structured approach to:
-- Define coding tasks with clear specifications
+- Define data science tasks with clear specifications
-- Grade agent solutions automatically using test-based validation
+- Grade agent solutions by comparing output files to expected values
 - Manage multiple task difficulties (easy, medium, hard)
-- Run tasks in isolated environments with proper grading
+- Run tasks in isolated Docker environments with proper grading

 ## Project Structure